kaspernissen/docs.humio.com/content/sending_logs_to_humio/integrations/docker.md

 Docker host.
 Then, you hook up all the containers for which you want logs using the fluentd log-driver.

-!!!
-Tip "Log Types"
+{{% notice tip %}}
+***Log Types***

 You should set the log types for your containers so Humio can parse the logs.

 Humio can accept logs even when it does not know their type.
 So just start sending logs to Humio, and then create and enhance the relevant parsers afterwards.
+{{% /notice %}}

 Go to the [`docker2humio` container page](https://hub.docker.com/r/pmech/docker2humio/)
 for further documentation on running the container.